 In comparison to plastic, glass products can be easily recycled, thereby improving environmental sustainability.
-Thus, increasing number of manufacturers are engaged in production of glass-based products and devices.
-Glass also has high resistance to heat and thus, is preferred over other raw materials for manufacturing of medical devices.
-Stability, accuracy, and resistance to antimicrobial growth are some of the major reasons for high adoption of these products.
+Thus, an increasing number of manufacturers are engaged in the production of glass-based products and devices.
+Glass also has a high resistance to heat and thus, is preferred over other raw materials for the manufacturing of medical devices.
+Stability, accuracy, and resistance to antimicrobial growth are some of the major reasons for the high adoption of these products.

 North America dominated the market in 2017.
-Well-developed healthcare infrastructure and presence of leading clinical diagnostics companies in North America have driven the market in the region.
-Moreover, rising adoption of advanced technologies and increased focus on clinical research in this region are likely to augur well for the market.
-Increasing number of surgical procedures, mounting cases of accidents & trauma cases, and rising prevalence of noncommunicable & infectious diseases are also poised to stoke the growth of the regional market.
+Well-developed healthcare infrastructure and the presence of leading clinical diagnostics companies in North America have driven the market in the region.
+Moreover, the rising adoption of advanced technologies and increased focus on clinical research in this region are likely to augur well for the market.
+An increasing number of surgical procedures, mounting cases of accidents & trauma cases, and the rising prevalence of noncommunicable & infectious diseases are also poised to stoke the growth of the regional market.

-Europe accounted for the second highest revenue share in the market in 2017.
+Europe accounted for the second-highest revenue share in the market in 2017.
 It is projected to expand at a CAGR of 4.9% during the forecast period.
 The healthcare system in the region is publicly funded and some countries have adopted universal health care systems.
-Widening base of patients suffering from noncommunicable diseases and presence of key market players have been propelling the regional market.
+Widening base of patients suffering from noncommunicable diseases and the presence of key market players have been propelling the regional market.

 In addition, mergers, acquisitions, and strategic agreements are some of the initiatives undertaken by key players to stay ahead in the global arena.
-For instance, in 2017, Greiner Bio One announced acquisition of Vacuette España and Vacuette Portugal.
-Both the companies are anticipated to further strengthen commercial distribution network of Greiner’s blood collection products in Spain and Portugal, respectively.
+For instance, in 2017, Greiner Bio-One announced the acquisition of Vacuette España and Vacuette Portugal.
+Both companies are anticipated to further strengthen the commercial distribution network of Greiner’s blood collection products in Spain and Portugal, respectively.

 Base year for estimation